jenkinsci/devops-portal-plugin/README.md

 ### Report a build activity using Jenkins Interface (GUI)

 You can report build activities using a special build task.
-In the `Configure` screen of a job, click on `Add Build Step` button and choose one off:
+In the `Configure` screen of a job, click on `Add Build Step` button and choose one among:

 - Record a build report
 - Record a UT report